krisk/rbn/README.md

 `./make.sh`

-As above, this will create the `.crx` file within the package folder.
-Alternatively, can simply navigate to `chrome://extensions/` -> "Load unpacked extension..." -> and select the `source` directory.
+As above, this will create the `.crx` file within the `package` folder.
+Alternatively, you can simply navigate to `chrome://extensions/` > "Load unpacked extension..." > and select the `source` directory.